 - 14. NIGC regulations permit a party to appeal a NOV within thirty days of service by the Chair.
-16 The Tribe did not appeal NOV-22-01. - 15.
-With respect to curing the violation, NOV-22-01 explains that there is no action that will correct the untimely filing of AFS and AUP reports.17 It further states that no remedial action will correct the failure to timely submit the closure notice.18 Nevertheless, the Tribe remained obligated to submit the reports and the notice. - 16.
+The Tribe did not appeal NOV-22-01. - 15.
+With respect to curing the violation, NOV-22-01 explains that there is no action that will correct the untimely filing of AFS and AUP reports.
+It further states that no remedial action will correct the failure to timely submit the closure notice.
+Nevertheless, the Tribe remained obligated to submit the reports and the notice. - 16.
 The NOV-22-01 further provided that the Tribe must submit the 2019 and 2020 AFS and AUP reports for the Fort Randall Casino and YSTP within 30 days of the date of the issuance of NOV-22-01, or April 29, 2022.
 On that date, the Tribe submitted the 2019 and 2020 AUP reports for both facilities, and a closure notice for YSTP.
 On May 31, 2022, the NIGC received the 2019 AFS report.
 The 2020 AFS report is outstanding.
-Failure to comply within the time period proscribed in a NOV is a substantial violation under NIGC regulations, 19 and subjects the Tribe to closure orders.
-20 - 17.
-The Chairman has authority to levy and collect appropriate civil fines, not to exceed \$57,52721 per violation, against a tribe, management contractor, or individual operating Indian gaming for any violation of any provision of IGRA and NIGC regulations.22 If noncompliance continues for more than one day, the Chairman may treat each daily act or omission as a separate violation.23 - 18.
+Failure to comply within the time period proscribed in a NOV is a substantial violation under NIGC regulations, and subjects the Tribe to closure orders. - 17.
+The Chairman has authority to levy and collect appropriate civil fines, not to exceed \$57,527 per violation, against a tribe, management contractor, or individual operating Indian gaming for any violation of any provision of IGRA and NIGC regulations.
+If noncompliance continues for more than one day, the Chairman may treat each daily act or omission as a separate violation. - 18.
 In arriving at the proposed civil fine assessment, I considered the factors set forth in 25 C.F.R. § 575.4(a)-(e), as well as the information the Tribe submitted, as follows: - a.
 Economic benefit of noncompliance.
-The Chairman may consider the documented benefits derived from the noncompliance or may rely on reasonable assumptions regarding such benefits.24
+The Chairman may consider the documented benefits derived from the noncompliance or may rely on reasonable assumptions regarding such benefits.

-The Tribe states it derived no economic benefit from noncompliance because it eventually engaged an accounting firm to conduct the required audits.25 While the Tribe did not engage the audit firm until June 22, 2021, for the AFS work,26
+The Tribe states it derived no economic benefit from noncompliance because it eventually engaged an accounting firm to conduct the required audits.
+While the Tribe did not engage the audit firm until June 22, 2021, for the AFS work, and June 9, 2021, for the AUP work (well past the deadlines to submit); I find that any economic benefit was negligible and derives from not paying for the audit work until recently.